 Majorly, there are two types of lease transactions:

-This type of lease is long-term in nature and is continued till the economic life of the asset.
-The cumulative lease rental payments throughout the contract are greater than the initial cost of the asset.
+A finance/capital lease is long-term in nature and is continued till the economic life of the asset.
+The cumulative lease rental payments throughout the contract are greater than the asset’s initial cost.
 Examples are: Taking a building or factory on a lease.

 An installment sale is one of the finance facilities to buy vehicles or other assets in exchange for a specified series of payments.
 The ownership transfers at the end of the credit agreement.
-It may or may not include interest.
-It carries certain tax advantages i.e.
+It may or may not include interest and carries certain tax advantages i.e.

 It can be used for all types of properties, except: